 Fig. 2 - Graph: Relation of Removal Speed to Power of Laser Beam

 For a given surface area, putting the same energy in a much shorter pulse increases the power.
 It’s like using the bigger hammer.
-The pulsed laser methodology is more efficient and provide a faster removal speed than the continuous beam.
-While the pulsed laser beam do the cleaning faster, it also ensures that the underlying material (typically a metal) does not heat too much.
+The pulsed laser methodology is more efficient and provides a faster removal speed than the continuous beam.
+While the pulsed laser beam does the cleaning faster, it also ensures that the underlying material (typically a metal) does not heat too much.
 See the graph above for an illustration of the differences between both processes.

 4. It is consumable-free and environmentally friendly